psolsfer/pyauxlib/CONTRIBUTING.md

     git checkout -b name-of-your-bugfix-or-feature
     ```

+    Note that this project has branch protection set up through pre-commit hooks.
+Direct commits to `main` and `staging` branches are prevented to maintain code quality and ensure proper review.

-   Now you can make your changes locally.
+5. Now you can make your changes locally.

-5. After making your changes, ensure that they pass all tests.
+6. After making your changes, ensure that they pass all tests.
 This includes testing compatibility with different Python versions using `tox`.
 You can run all tests with the following command:

     ```bash linenums="0"
     invoke test-all